gainwell-ohio/spbm/docs/Pharmacist Reference Guide/Medication Guidance/Drug Shortage/trileptal.md

 Kevin Findley

+## Rph Guidance

-I believe this will be similar to Vyvanse shortages, please be aware if we get any PAs for the generic suspension
+I believe this will be similar to Vyvanse shortages, please be aware if we get any PAs for the generic suspension.

+Similar to Vyvanse/Ciprodex/Flovent as in if we see one come across our PA lap, I would expect to see an extremely high approval rate and not deny for brand, mental procedure more than technical procedure.

+If the techs are handling I would hope we don’t see any, but I can hope in one hand.

+I am sure it will come up in Medreview or in Tech chat, and given the medication, shortage situation, and UPDL class, do anything to get them what they need.

 Thanks,

 Justin

-9/20/23 (Vyvanse shortage guidance process)
+## 9/20/23 (Vyvanse shortage guidance process)

 Good afternoon!